Relativistic Digital Twin: Bringing the IoT to the Future: Introduction

 In this paper we propose a solution to the two above-mentioned shortcomings of the current landscape of DTs in IoT: either (\textit{i}) DTs are too specialized for the use case they operate upon, or (\textit{ii}) interoperability-oriented IoT frameworks do not have the necessary expressiveness to encompass their model description.
-Specifically, we propose a framework that is based on the WoT, where all entities are abstracted into WTs and all interactions between entities are encoded as affordances.
+Specifically, we propose a framework that is based on the WoT, where all entities are abstracted into a single WT, and all interactions between entities are encoded as affordances.
 However, as an extension to the W3C WoT standard and as the main contribution of our work, each of the TDs is enriched with a parametric behavioral model that characterizes the dynamic of the target IoT appliance over time.
 Based on it, our framework is able to generate a DT for each of the represented WTs that presents the exact same affordances; in addition, by periodically monitoring the behavior of the real appliance, the framework fits the model parameters to mimic the physical asset over time.
 Eventually, the generated DTs will be indistinguishable from the real assets, as they both expose the exact same interface to other actors in the WoT ecosystem.
 A fully operational scenario aims to advocate a paradigm shift, where virtual entities can be queried -- and acted upon -- with a predictive connotation, by running them at future instants in time, as the DTs will be able to foretell the behavior of the asset.
 This vision is inspired by the ``Twin Paradox'' \cite{pesic2003einstein} in which one of the twins is sent forward in time and is eventually older than the other twin; in the same way here, the DT can interact with the other elements in the system without having to stick to the current moment.
+This enables the construction of what-if scenarios, where we can spawn multiple DTs of the same WT, each of them with its own timeline.
+Each DT is then acted upon predictively, allowing us to ``bring the IoT to the future''.
 Despite the shared birth between the DT and its physical counterpart, and because of the independent timeline of virtual entities, we name our framework the Relativistic Digital Twin (RDT) framework.